 Rig It Up!

-A camera rig is among the most important accessories you can invest in.
-Rigs provide you with a platform for mounting various equipment on to enhances the functionality of your camera and help you operate it more effectively.
-A camera rig was one of the first pieces of equipment we got when starting our studio.
-Our primary camera back then was a DSLR.
-Our camera rig really made a difference in the quality of our productions.
+A 15mm rail camera rig system is, in our opinion, among the most important camera accessories that you can invest in, especially when you're just starting out with video production.
+And it will likely prove to be equally valuable to have throughout your film/video career as well, even years later down the road.
+The 15mm rail system provides you with a modular, highly versatile platform for mounting various tools, accessories, and other equipment to enhance the functionality of your camera, help you operate it more effectively, and make it easier to capture the shot you want.
+A 15mm rail rig was one of the first equipment purchases we made back when we were starting our studio.
+Our primary camera (and only "professional" camera) back then was a DSLR, the Canon EOS 60D.
+The rig really made a difference in the quality of our productions.
+Camera shake was greatly reduced because the rig takes your hands out of direct contact with the camera body itself and moves them further away.
+This allows movement to be spread out, making it far less jittery and twitchy.
+It is much easier to steady the rig rather than the camera body alone too.
+Multiple shoe mounts made it practical to use an on-camera light plus an on-camera shotgun mic and other tools together on one system.
 We will probably do an article on some of the finer points of building a camera rig, such as what you can add to it, styles of rigs, and etc, in the future.

 Invest in audio